Hickinbotham development at Port Noarlunga South

 This followed community consultation in 2021 by the state government into realigning part of the boundary between the two suburbs, which it said would provide better land administration, and avoid any potential for confusion for emergency services.

-In 2018, the state government’s SCAP granted development approval to the Hickinbotham Group’s proposal to divide land on Commercial Road.
+• In 2018, SCAP granted development approval to the Hickinbotham Group’s proposal to divide land on Commercial Road.
+Council was aggrieved by SCAP’s decision, as council viewed the application to not have followed appropriate processes, including the need for Public Notification.

-As part of the pre-trial process, the Court convened a mediation process, presided over by Justice Hinton and Commissioner Rumsby, and attended by representatives of Hickinbotham Group and Council, including Mayor Erin Thompson.
+• As part of the pre-trial process, the court convened a mediation process, presided over by Justice Hinton and Commissioner Rumsby, and attended by representatives of Hickinbotham Group and Council, including Mayor Erin Thompson.

-• increases the amount of usable open space within the development
+• Increases the amount of usable open space within the development

-• relocates stormwater infrastructure into the adjoining recreation park so as to make the open space more useable, and
+• Relocates stormwater infrastructure into the adjoining recreation park so as to make the open space more useable, and

 In accordance with expert ecological advice, the developers and the state government have made provisions for the small mob of kangaroos to be progressively and safely migrated across the development site and to the nearby national park area where they will remain visible to the community.